cmgoold/abayestest/README.md

 sigma_star_diff -1.520  0.101  -1.709   -1.334      0.001    0.001    4755.0    3271.0    1.0
 ```

-ABayes always uses the parameter `mu` to refer to
+ABayestest always uses the parameter `mu` to refer to
 the vector of group-specific locations, or other non-normal
 distribution's canonincal parameters (e.g. the Poisson
 rate parameter; see below).
 Dispersion parameters,